Figur3/RiTice/README.md

 # RiTice
-RiTiCe is a matlab script that analyzes the river hydrographs including the freezing period detection and timing characteristics evaluation
+RiTiCe is a matlab script that analyzes the river hydrographs, this includes the freezing period detection and timing characteristics evaluation